 Required Team Skills

-• Background in Applied Economics and Managements, Marketing, Communications, Food Science, International Development, or Arts
+- Background in Applied Economics and Management, Marketing, Communications, Food Science, International Development, or Arts

 Fieldwork Dates: January 12 – 20, 2023